awlu9547/ARGUS/readme.md

 ### Data Preparation

 1. Prepare the data in the following structure, png or jpeg format is supported.
-Note that extract patches only from the tumor region is recommended.
+Note that extracting patches only from the tumor region is recommended.

 ```markdown
 ├── data